umairamir1305/pipeline-network-flow-analyzer/README.md

 Given a pipe network with known geometry and demands, this suite:

 1. **Solves flow distribution** across all pipes simultaneously using the Hardy-Cross iterative method
-2. **Computes friction factors** using the implicit Colebrook-White equation (industry standard — used in every real pipe network software)
+2. **Computes friction factors** using the implicit Colebrook-White equation (industry standard; used in every real pipe network software)
 3. **Generates a full Moody diagram** and overlays the actual operating points of every pipe
 4. **Selects between three pump options**, finds each operating point analytically, and flags cavitation risk using NPSH analysis
 5. **Analyses boundary layer development** in the pipe entry region and plots velocity profile evolution